saleone/bachelor-thesis/README.md

 to get temporary access to the port without restarting, but this is not persistent you will have to do it every time you reconnect your board.

+Besides that you need to upload FirmataPlus to your Arduino.
+Instructions can be found [here](https://github.com/MrYsLab/pymata-aio/wiki/Uploading-FirmataPlus-to-Arduino)

 ## Sources
 * [socket - Low-level networking interface](https://docs.python.org/3/library/socket.html)
 * [Socket Programming HOWTO](https://docs.python.org/3/howto/sockets.html) - Gordon McMillan